Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Conclusions

 \section{Conclusions}

-In this work we have carried out a study of the performance of the MaxEnt method to estimate a quantum state with a defined symmetry.
-We presented the method in an algorithm way that is straightforward to implement, and conducted numerical experiments to validate the technique.
-We showed that the estimator is robust against typical experimental noises due to the statistic obtained from a finite sample, or to imperfections of the measurement devices and those present in the generation of the states.
+In this work we have presented an algorithm which performs the quantum MaxEnt estimation incorporating symmetry constrains.
+The method works for arbitrary symmetries of the state to be estimated, having as inputs the generators of the symmetry under consideration, without any additional dependence on other mathematical features of the underlying group.
+We have illustrated how it works and studied its performance in different examples of interest for quantum information tasks.
+The fact that the method is presented in an algorithmic way allows us to carry out a systematic study for different families of states and measurement bases.
+We carried out numerical experiments to validate the technique and showed that the estimator is robust against typical experimental noises, such as those present in the generation of the states, those due to the imperfections of the measurement devices, and those originated in the statistics obtained when dealing with finite samples.

-Although we restricted our attention to multi-qubit systems and showed the results for the case of three qubits, the method described in Section~\ref{formalism} and Section~\ref{s:GeneralAlgorithm} is completely general and can be used to estimate the state of higher-dimensional systems.
-Also, the treatment for states with any other symmetry can be follow in a similar way to that presented for permutationally invariant states or Werner states.
-In this sense, our work generalizes those tomographic methods specially developed to the reconstruction of quantum states with a particular symmetry.
-In general, those methods allow to reduce the number of measurements required with respect to a standard QST, but even so, they are based on a set of informational complete measurements for the subspace with the given symmetry.
-In our case, as the estimation process is basically an inference method based on the MaxEnt principle, if for some reason the access to a subset of measurements is limited, we can still find an estimate (the most reliable one) of the unknown state, and the addition of the prior information encoded in the symmetries could significantly improve such estimation, as it is shown in Fig.~\ref{f:1000QOffOffSIC}.
+Although we restricted our attention to multi-qubit systems and showed the results for the case of three qubits, the method is completely general and can be used to estimate the state of higher-dimensional systems.
+Our work generalizes previous tomographic methods specially developed to the reconstruction of quantum states with a particular symmetry.
+In general, those methods allow to reduce the number of measurements required with respect to a standard QST.
+But even so, they are based on a set of informationaly complete measurements related to the subspace with the given symmetry.
+In our case, the estimation process consists in an inference method based on the MaxEnt principle.
+Therefore, even when we do not have access to all the measurements for a complete reconstruction, we can still find an estimation (the most reliable one) of the unknown state.
+As our results clearly show, the inclusion of the prior information encoded in the symmetries could significantly improve such estimation for a given number of observables measured.